The Forties and Fifties

-My sister, E, was very much my best friend when we were young.
-She was 4 1/2 years younger, and we shared the same bedroom.
-I remember paper dolls and puzzles.
-We went to the movies a lot together and I remember seeing the movie “The Song of Bernadette;” the story of Saint Bernadette of Lourdes.
+My sister, E, and I were 5 years apart.
+We shared the same bedroom and I remember paper dolls, puzzles, piles of books and dolls.
+I was given responsibility of walking her to school when she started Kindergarten.
+When we were half way there, E sat down on the curb and refused to go any further.
+I sat down beside her, trying to figure out what to do.
+A short while later, our father showed up and took her by the hand to marched her off to school.
+As we got older we went to the movies at the local theater.
+Each year they had a holiday show for Christmas and gave out boxes of hard candy.
+I remember seeing the movie “The Song of Bernadette;” the story of Saint Bernadette of Lourdes.
 We were so emotional about it that when we got home we knelt on the front porch of our house in front of the statue of Mary.
 We really believed that Mary would appear to us.
 E would tag along with me and some of my friends when we went bowling and ice skating.

 When I was a teenager we would walk up the main street in town to see how many guys would beep their horns as they rode by.
 One time two guys from Bergenfield pulled up and asked if we wanted a ride.
 Foolishly, we piled into the back seat of the car and took a ride with them to a town across the line into NY.
 When we got home and my parents found out about it they were very angry with me.
 Back then, in the fifties, I had very little awareness of any danger I might have put myself or my sister in.